NathanKr/image-elements-do-not-have-explicit-width-and-height-/README.md

 <li>example of CLS with image</li>
+<a href='https://github.com/NathanKr/cumulative-layout-shift-playground/releases/tag/0.1'>tag 0.1</a> - check home page with image element without width\height delayed by 0.5.
+The p below it is shifted down once the image appears</a>
+This is the <a href='https://cumulative-layout-shift-playground-g1yppdxz3.vercel.app/'>page on vercel</a>

+<p>SUPER STRANGE why i get here cls of zero !!!!!! in page speed insight</p>

 <li>how to fix CLS with image</li>
-assign height and width for image (but this is not enough)
+ALWAYS !!! assign height and width for image (but this is not enough)
-<li>why should you specify width and height for img element</li>

 <li>example for solution</li>
 <li>Web Core Vital with and with CLS issue</li>
 </ul>